Object-Guided Visual Tokens: Eliciting Compositional Reasoning

 Most Multimodal Large Language Models (MLLMs) use contrastively pre-trained vision encoders.

 They work well on many tasks, but often struggle when it comes to compositional understanding and reasoning about what’s actually in an image.
+That’s because these encoders are mainly trained for image–caption retrieval, not for truly breaking down and understanding all parts of a scene.
+Another issue is efficiency: state-of-the-art vision encoders generate 2–3x more visual tokens, which slows down both training and inference.

-We extract visual features from the input image through a Vision Encoder.
+As illustrated in Figure 1, we extract visual features from the input image through a Vision Encoder.
+Concurrently, we pass the input image through OG-Fusion.
+Here we:

 1. Use a Segmentation model to retrieve the masks,